Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Moving on we have Megumin, the series’ breakout character… For most people.
 I will just straight up admit that she didn’t do much to me; I prefer both Kazuma and Aqua as characters and sources of humor, but to be fair, her explosion gags are far from boring, and mixed opinions about Kazuma are ridiculous to watch.
 I just… Never fell in love with her character as much as other people in the community.

 Darkness wraps the main cast up, and admittedly, she’s the least interesting to watch.
 This is mainly due to the show not giving her enough time to show more sides to her character rather than the whole “I’m masochistic” shtick.
 Sure, she’s attractive and her lewdness leads her to some amusing accidents, but I do wish she’d receive more.

 The rest of the cast doesn’t get much development or exposure, but their designs and quirks are memorable enough to make them stand out.
 I do think some of them get hurt by the bizarre structure the series employs near its conclusion, as was the case with Wiz and Yunyun, but I always enjoyed watching them, regardless.

 But even with these issues, I can’t say that I disliked even one character, and I just want to see all of them another time.
-KonoSuba has attaching characters that become so close to your heart that it’s incredible.
-They are a lovely bunch that make you think of them as close friends, and I can’t express how much I want to see them again.
+KonoSuba has attached characters that become so close to your heart that it’s incredible.
+They are a lovely bunch that makes you think of them as close friends, and I can’t express how much I want to see them again.

 The animation is not really the reason you should watch this series; produced by studio DEEN (of Higurashi fame... and some mediocre garbage), KonoSuba’s visuals can be described as average at best, wonky and clunky at worst.
 I’d like to say it’s fairly standard, but it struggles to maintain even that level of quality.